nus-cs2103-AY2122S1/ip/docs/README.md

 - `delete 2 3 4` deletes the 2nd task and the 3rd task and the 4th task in the task list.
 - `delete 4 2 3` deletes the 2nd task and the 3rd task and the 4th task in the task list.
 - `delete 0` will show an error since there will never be a task at `index 0`.
-- `delete 0 1` only deletes the 1st task in the task list.
+- `delete 0 1` deletes only the 1st task in the task list.

 ### Locating tasks by description: `find`

-Finds tasks whose descriptions contain any of the given keywords.
+Finds tasks whose descriptions contain the given keyword.

 Format: `find KEYWORD`

 - The search is case-insensitive e.g. `Return book` will match `return book`
 - Only the description is searched, i.e., not the deadline of a Deadline task or the period of an Event task.
 - Partial words can be matched e.g. `return` will match `return book`
-- Spaces **except** leading and trailing spaces of the `KEYWORD` will be treated as part of the `KEYWORD` e.g. `find    return book	‎` will return tasks whose descriptions contain "return book" but not "return" or "book" or "return       book".
+- Spaces **except** leading and trailing spaces of the `KEYWORD` will be treated as part of the `KEYWORD` e.g. `find ‎‎‎‎ return book ‎‎‎` will return tasks whose descriptions contain "return book" but not "return" or "book" or "return       book".

 ### Exiting the program: `bye`